Dev-Rohit-maker/resume/README.md

 # resume
-My Resume from complete journey till now
+My Resume from a complete journey till now